-After the first trimester we allowed ourselves to be outwardly excited.
-We spent time in Florida with family around the 5 month mark, when the little one started to become very active, especially when we were by the ocean.
+After the first trimester, we allowed ourselves to be outwardly excited.
+We spent time in Florida with family around the 5-month mark, when the little one started to become very active, especially when we were by the ocean.
 As the waves washed onto shore, the flutterings became stronger, so much that I joked we could call her Ondina, for “little wave”.
 My name, Jennifer means “white wave” in Brythonic, an early British language, and so it wasn’t so strange an idea to continue the legacy.

 This child was so wanted, and so precious beyond anything that the name had to be right.
 I knew early on, through dreams, signs, and other synchronicities that this was an old soul I was carrying and that it was one of the ancestors returned.
-Children are the living hopes and dreams of the ancestors; their flesh and blood returned.
-But I believe, as do many others in cultures all over the world, that sometimes an old soul returns as a way to help the family in some way, or to accomplish something in the world that it is meant to do.
+Children are the living hopes and dreams of their ancestors; their flesh and blood returned.
+But I believe, as do many others in cultures all over the world, that sometimes an old soul returns as a way to help the family in some way or to accomplish something in the world that it is meant to do.

 Years before my daughter was even a flicker in my eye, a friend of mine who has knowledge of the Otherworld told me that I was going to have a daughter whose spiritual gifts would be greater than mine.
 That this daughter would challenge me, and that she would be my greatest teacher.
 This one needed a name that lived up to her.